-The Lee Company recommends that VCM modules are made with parallel-configuration (PDC) pumps (this position is explained in the appendix).
-Pump models UBLB5400200A and UXPB5400200A are therefore ideal.
+The Lee Company recommends that VCM modules are made with parallel-configuration (PDC) pumps as opposed to series-configuration (SDC) pumps (this position is explained in the appendix).
+Pump models

+UBLB5400200A and UXPB5400200A are therefore ideal.
 Figure 8 shows the performance supported by UBLB5400200A for a range of orifice sizes and drive powers.
 We recommend operating the pump at/below 250 mW drive power, to minimise the effect of pump self-heating (as described in 3.3.1).